 (…existing texts….)

 A non-AP MLD shall be able to discover an AP MLD when it receives a Neighbor Report element carried in a Management frame.
 If the Basic variant Multi-Link element is present in the Neighbor Report element for a reported AP, then the reported AP is affiliated with an AP MLD.
 The non-AP MLD shall be able to obtain, based on the contents of the Common Info field of the Basic variant Multi-Link element, the MLD information for the AP MLD with which the reported AP is affiliated.
-A non-AP MLD may use the information it receives from a Neighbor Report element to make a decision on performing multi-link setup (see 35.3.5 (Multi-link (re)setup)) or ML transition.
+A non-AP MLD may use the information it receives from a Neighbor Report element to make a decision on performing multi-link (re)setup (see 35.3.5 (Multi-link (re)setup)) or BSS transition (see 4.5.3.2 Mobility types).
 A non-AP MLD shall be able to determine that two or more APs reported in different Neighbor Report elements are affiliated with the same AP MLD if the MLD MAC address of the reported APs are the same.

 TGbe editor: Change the title of 9.4.2.47 as follows (track change on):

 Fast BSS Transition element (FTE)

 TGbe editor: Change the fourth paragraph as follows (track change on):

-The RSNXE Used subfield of the MIC Control field is used in the third and fourth messages of the FT authentication sequence to indicate whether the STA transmitting the frame containing the FTE includes an RSNXE in other frames.
+The RSNXE Used subfield of the MIC Control field is used in the third and fourth messages of the FT authentication sequence to indicate whether the STA or the STA affiliated with the MLD transmitting the frame containing the FTE includes an RSNXE in other frames.
 This subfield is set to 0 in other frames.

 TGbe editor: Change Table 9-181 as follows (track change on):